sorry-app/theme-example-narrow-jumbotron/README.md

 1. <a href="https://github.com/supporttime/theme-example-narrow-jumbotron/archive/master.zip">Download</a> the latest version
 2. or clone the git repo: <code>git clone https://github.com/supporttime/theme-example-narrow-jumbotron</code>

+## Deploying The Theme

+### Manually Upload The Zip

+The simplest option if you don't wish to make any changes to the theme is to upload the [zip file found in the dist folder](dist/theme.zip) through your user interface of your Sorry account.

+**If you make any changes you'll need to rezip your theme before you upload it, [as per our guide](http://docs.sorryapp.com/getting-started/uploading-your-theme.html).**

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).